1. When looking at rental applications, there are a few key points to look for:

 3. Use a qualified property Manager to help you with screening

 Enlisting the help of an experienced Property Manager can be the difference between having a great qualified tenant, and a tenant who is less than desirable.
-A Property Manager can take care of all the hassle of weeding out unqualified applicants.
+Especially if you’re a new landlord, a Property Manager can help you weed out unqualified applicants.
 Most importantly, a great Property Manager will be up to date on all new laws and regulations to protect you from any legal trouble or common accidents that can occur.
 These accidental mistakes can include discriminatory language placed in an ad or any issues regarding the legal side of renting properties.

 4. Contact previous landlords